BiancaMass/Automated_PCA_MDIBL/README.md

 2. Save your data (estimated count matrices and design files) in the data folder, together with the JSON input file (found in the /data folder of this GitHub repository).
 Note: there are specific formatting requirements for the design and count matrices files, as specified in the *Input files* section.

-3. Save the scripts from in the scripts folder (scripts are in the /scripts folder of this GitHub repository).

-4. Open the bash script "bash\_automated_pca.sh"

-5. Change the following variables in the bash script:
-  - PARENT_DIR=~/path/2/your/parent/folder/
-  - JSON\_FILE\_NAME=name\_of\_your_json.json

-6. Save and close the bash file.
+3. Save and close the bash file.

-7. Open your JSON input file (stored in parent_folder/data).
+4. Open your JSON input file (stored in parent_folder/data).
 Change the following variables to fit your file paths and desired parameters:
   -  "infile1": full path to your design file. e.g. "/home/user/projects/pipeline/data/exp_design.txt"
   -  "infile2": full path to your counts file. e.g. "/home/user/projects/pipeline/data/exp_estcounts.txt"
   -  "experiment_name": name of your experiment.
 This is used to name output files. e.g. "exp"